baneteasnow/baneteasnow.github.io/_pages/now.md

 format1: reading as a book
 pageread1: 126
 # 2
-booktitle2: "Men Who Hate Women"
+booktitle2: "All In Her Head"
-bookyear2: 2026
+bookyear2: 2025
-author2: "Laura Bates"
+author2: "Misty Pratt"
-sayfa2: 480
+sayfa2: 288
 format2: reading as a book
-pageread2: 42
+pageread2: 1
 ---

 {% include image-gallery.html folder="/assets/now" %}